Food Pantry & Mobile Market

 What’s the Process?

-Once you become a Natick Service Council client (through meeting with a Case Manager), you will be given a Food Pantry card and can make your first appointment.
+Once you become a Natick Service Council client (through meeting with a Case Manager), you can make your first appointment.
 You are responsible for making your own monthly appointments either by phone or in-person at the Natick Service Council office.

-Approximately 24-hours before your appointment, someone from the Natick Service Council will call to remind you of your appointment date and time.
-We ask that you arrive promptly for your monthly appointment and be finished shopping within the 15-minute appointment time.
+Approximately 24-business hours before your appointment, someone from the Natick Service Council will call, email or text to remind you of your appointment date and time.
+We ask that you arrive promptly for your monthly appointment and be finished shopping within the 10-minute appointment time.

-We will verify your income once a year.
+We will verify your income once a year during our annual client updates.

 How to Donate to the Food Pantry